Depression

 Grief and depression can share many similar symptoms, which often leads to confusion about whether someone is experiencing normal grief or clinical depression.

-loss and grief" target="_blank" rel="noopener noreferrer">Grief is a natural response to loss—whether it's the death of a loved one, end of a relationship, job loss, or any significant coping with change in your life.
+Grief and depression can share many similar symptoms, which often leads to confusion about whether someone is experiencing normal grief or clinical depression.
+Understanding the differences is important because they may require different types of support and treatment approaches.
+Grief is a natural response to loss—whether it's the death of a loved one, end of a relationship, job loss, or any significant change in your life.
 It typically comes in waves, with intense periods of sadness, anger, or yearning alternating with periods of relative calm or even moments of joy or laughter.
 Grief tends to be triggered by reminders of the loss and often involves specific thoughts about what or whom you've lost.

-If you're unsure whether you're experiencing normal Grief or Major depressive disorder, consider the duration, intensity, and scope of your symptoms.
-Grief that persists at the same intensity for many months, prevents you from functioning in daily life, or includes symptoms like persistent feelings of worthlessness or thoughts of suicide may indicate Major depressive disorder that would benefit from professional treatment.
+If you're unsure whether you're experiencing normal grief or depression, consider the duration, intensity, and scope of your symptoms.
+Grief that persists at the same intensity for many months, prevents you from functioning in daily life, or includes symptoms like persistent feelings of worthlessness or thoughts of suicide may indicate depression that would benefit from professional treatment.
+Both grief and depression deserve support and understanding.
+Grief counseling can help you process your loss and develop healthy coping strategies, while depression typically benefits from therapy and sometimes medication.